TimMangan/App-Info/docs/Windows/Audacity/InstallConfigure.md

 * "/SP /VERYSILENT /SUPPRESSMSGBOXES" (capitalized) for silent installation.
 * A preconfigured audacity.cfg file may be copied into the AppData\Roaming folder.

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=Audacity

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.